Why Financial Decisions Feel Heavier Than They Used To

 A pace you can sustain

-Sometimes heaviness is simply the feeling of carrying something valuable.
+Heaviness is not failure.
+It is the feeling of carrying something that matters.

 Disclaimer: The information provided is for educational purposes only and does not constitute investment, tax, or financial advice.
 Consult with a licensed professional before making financial decisions.